If the mysqld server does not start or it crashes easily, you can try to create a trace file to find the problem.

 The trace file can become very large!
 To generate a smaller trace file, you can use debugging options something like this:

 This only prints information with the most interesting tags to the trace file.

-If you make a bug report about this, please only send the lines from the trace file to the appropriate mailing list where something seems to go wrong!
-If you cannot locate the wrong place, you can open a bug report and upload the trace file to the report, so that a MySQL developer can take a look at it.
+If you file a bug, please add only those lines from the trace file to the bug report that indicate where something seems to go wrong.
+If you cannot locate the wrong place, open a bug report and upload the whole trace file to the report, so that a MySQL developer can take a look at it.
 For instructions, see Section 1.7, “How to Report Bugs or Problems”.

 The trace file is made with the DBUG package by Fred Fish.
 See Section 29.5.4, “The DBUG Package”.